Skip to content

 Install Func

-It is recommended to enable TrueWatch integration - extension - DataFlux Func (Automata): all prerequisites are automatically installed, please continue with script installation.
+It is recommended to activate the TrueWatch integration - extensions - hosted version of Func: all prerequisites are automatically installed, please proceed with the script installation.

-If you deploy Func yourself, refer to Self-deploy Func
+If you are deploying Func yourself, refer to Self-deploying Func

 Install Script

-Click [Deploy Startup Script], and the system will automatically create a Startup script set and automatically configure the corresponding startup script.
-In the startup script, ensure that 'regions' match the actual regions where the ELBs are located.
+3. Click 【Deploy Startup Script】, the system will automatically create the Startup script set and automatically configure the corresponding startup script.

-After enabling, you can see the corresponding automatic trigger configuration in "Manage / Automatic Trigger Configuration."
-Click [Execute] to immediately execute it once without waiting for the scheduled time.
-After a short wait, you can view the execution task records and corresponding logs.
+4. After enabling, you can see the corresponding automatic trigger configuration in 「Management / Automatic Trigger Configuration」.
+Click 【Execute】 to execute immediately without waiting for the scheduled time.
+Wait a moment, you can view the execution task records and corresponding logs.

 Verification

-1. In "Manage / Automatic Trigger Configuration," confirm whether the corresponding tasks have the corresponding automatic trigger configuration, and check the corresponding task records and logs for any abnormalities.
+1. In 「Management / Automatic Trigger Configuration」, confirm whether the corresponding task has the corresponding automatic trigger configuration, and you can also check the corresponding task records and logs to check for any exceptions.

 Metrics

-After configuring Amazon Web Services - Cloud Monitoring, the default metric sets are as follows.
-You can collect more metrics through configuration:
+After configuring Amazon Cloud Monitoring, the default measurement sets are as follows.
+More metrics can be collected through configuration:

-Amazon Web Services Cloud Monitoring Application Load Balancer Metric Details
+Amazon Cloud Monitoring Application Load Balancer Metrics Details

-Amazon Web Services Cloud Monitoring Network Load Balancer Metric Details
+Amazon Cloud Monitoring Network Load Balancer Metrics Details

-Amazon Web Services Cloud Monitoring Gateway Load Balancer Metric Details
+Amazon Cloud Monitoring Gateway Load Balancer Metrics Details

-Amazon Web Services Cloud Monitoring Classic Load Balancer Metric Details
+Amazon Cloud Monitoring Classic Load Balancer Metrics Details

 Application Load Balancer Metrics